 When you’re trying to lose weight, staying hydrated is essential for the best results.
 It’s also important to replace any electrolytes that you may lose along the way.
 These include minerals like sodium, magnesium and potassium.
 There are many ways to increase your hydration and electrolyte levels.
 Some obvious solutions include using a stay-cold water bottle, drinking before you get thirsty or using citrus juices to make flavored water.
 However, there are some other simple tips that you may not have considered.

-Here are five simple tips to boost your hydration:
+Check out this handy infographic to learn our five simple tips to boost your hydration:

 1. Eat Your Water